 - 1. Use a silicone or caulking bead (must be compatible with paint) around the perimeter of each glass pane.
-This will seal the putty and prevent any moisture from running directly into the door. - 2.
+This will prevent any dust or moisture from seeping between the glass and the trim. - 2.
 Ensure all finish coats are allowed to flow into the glass area at least 1/16". - 3.
 Ensure all coatings that go on the surface of the door are also applied to the top and bottom. - 4.
 Coat all six sides of the door (including sides, faces, top and bottom).